 How Did Kinesiology Begin?

-Kinesiology has its roots in the early sixties with an American Chiropractor, George Goodheart D.C.
+Kinesiology has its roots in the early sixties with George Goodheart D.C, a US chiropractor.
 Goodheart began to use muscle testing to evaluate muscle function, posture and general body imbalances.
 His continued research, which also included discoveries of corrective measures for the evaluated dysfunctions, led him to formulate 'Applied Kinesiology', a system he made available to other Chiropractors and professionals.
 Soon after, in the early seventies, another Chiropractor, John Thie D.C., with wonderful humanitarian insight, systemised Kinesiology for the lay person.
 This simplification towards a self-help method he called Touch For Health.
 Since the inception of Touch For Health, Kinesiology has been taught to millions of people the world over, in many languages.

 One of the greatest virtues of Kinesiology is its versatility.
 Its concepts and techniques can be applied almost anywhere at any time.
 They can be expanded upon and developed to suit individual tastes or needs and can be used on oneself, within the family or in the professional situation.